Institute of Movement Studies for Individuals with Visual Impairments

 The College at Brockport has a rich history in the area of Adapted Physical Education.
-The Institute on Movement Studies and Visual Impairment builds on this rich history and enables The College at Brockport and the Department of Kinesiology, Sport Studies, and Physical Education (KSSPE) to showcase and develop further its unique and nationally recognized accomplishments in research, educational offerings, and programs in APE and Motor Behavior.
+The Institute of Movement Studies and Visual Impairment (IMSVI) builds on this rich history and enables the College and the Department of Kinesiology, Sport Studies, and Physical Education to showcase and develop further its unique and nationally recognized accomplishments in research, educational offerings, and programs in Adapted Physical Education and Motor Behavior.

 The Institute’s esteemed purpose and record of achievement will help the College secure more external grant and foundation funding for research, offerings, and programs.
 It will enable Brockport faculty and their visiting colleagues from across the country and abroad to better conduct research, develop curricula, and work directly with children with visual impairment on their motor skill development.